lambdaprime/jrealsense/README.md

-Java sample applications which demonstrate how to work with Intel RealSense cameras using jrealsense module.
+**jrealsense** - Java module which allows to interact with Intel RealSense cameras.

 # Download